Moradi Mahmoud Data-verified

 OverviewAI-generated summary

-Moradi Mahmoud's research focuses on the physics-based characterization of protein conformational dynamics, with applications in immunoassay development and binding affinity estimation.
-Mahmoud has served as PI on three federal grants totaling $463,842.
-These include a $363,842 award from the NIH/National Institute of General Medical Sciences for physics-based characterization of functionally relevant protein conformational dynamics, and two NSF I-Corps awards ($50,000 each) for the translation potential of a physics-based computational tool for immunoassay development and for a physics-based binding affinity estimator.
+Moradi Mahmoud's research investigates protein conformational dynamics and the translation potential of physics-based computational tools for applications in immunoassay development and binding affinity estimation.
+Mahmoud has served as PI on three federal grants, totaling $463,842.
+These include a $363,842 NIH/National Institute of General Medical Sciences award for physics-based characterization of functionally relevant protein conformational dynamics, and two NSF I-Corps awards ($50,000 each) focused on the translation potential of a physics-based computational tool for immunoassay development and a physics-based binding affinity estimator.

 Metrics